 Double press the F9 key in Neutral to enter Disconnect.
-You will hear a Long Air Let-off.
 The motor drive will be disabled.
-The DCC throttle can be moved up and down without the diesel locomotive moving.
-As the throttle is moved up or down, you will hear the Diesel Motor rev up and down in proportion to the throttle setting.
+Once you hear the Long Air Letoff afer entering Disconnect, which represents the locomotive's reverse lever being placed in the neutral position, the throttle can be moved up and down without the steam locomotive moving.
+Instead, you will hear the sound of steam gradually being vented through the throttle.
+All Function Keys are active in Disconnect.